mmohiudd/interview-exercise/README.md

 ```
 ![webapp](extras/webapp-start.png)

 Please open a browswer and go to this address `http://127.0.0.1:5000/`.
-Key is defaulted to `1` and `Grayscale` options is unselected.
+Key is defaulted to `1` and `Grayscale` options are unselected.

 ![web](extras/web.png)